sdeli/keyword-research-tool/jira.md

 # Tickets

-1. **Create feature to switch between English And Hungarian language**
 1. **Change 'waitForSleector' to 'pollForSelector'**
    - in 'searchForKeywordOnPage' when the search button is hit data doesnt load because a captcha has appeared and so the waitForSelector method errors out
 1. **Create Ip dispenser**